showlab/EgoVLP/README.md

 - Monitor the EgoMCQ curve during pretraining: `tensorboard --logdir ./results  --bind_all`

 ## 🗄 Pretrained Weights
-- We have released our pretrained EgoVLP model (EgoClip w/ EgoNCE) in [Google Drive](https://drive.google.com/file/d/1-cP3Gcg0NGDcMZalgJ_615BQdbFIbcj7/view?usp=sharing).
+- We have released our pretrained EgoVLP model (EgoClip w/ EgoNCE) with best performance on EgoMCQ (90.7% inter-video & 57.2% intra-video) in [EgoVLP_best](https://drive.google.com/file/d/1-cP3Gcg0NGDcMZalgJ_615BQdbFIbcj7/view?usp=sharing).

+*This checkpoint is used for EPIC-Kitchens, NLQ, MQ, OSSC, and PNR tasks, except for Charades-Ego.
+Since we found that VLP (CC3M+WebVid2M, EgoClip) alway degrades significantly on Charades-Ego after the first epoch, we evaluate Charades-Ego using the first pretraining epoch weights of EgoVLP in [EgoVLP_epo1](https://drive.google.com/file/d/1-xWVDH7XO4pi6Hj5QRpKVz6y-QkqcFlQ/view?usp=sharing)*.

 ## 🔧 Downstream Tasks
 ### EPIC-Kitchens MIR